 - Placement In Tank: Mid or Background

-You are buying 1 bunch, 4 stems averaging about 6" tall at this time.
+You are buying one bunch, four stems averaging about 8" tall.
 Plant Weight included.

-Stem plants are usually cuttings of plants that normally don't come with roots.
-This is how stem plants are sold in the aquatic plant industry although at times my stem plants may come with roots because I have been growing them out.
+Stem plants are usually cuttings of plants that generally don't come with roots.
+This is how stem plants are sold in the aquatic plant industry, although at times, my stem plants may come with roots because I have been growing them out.
 All stem plants come with a plant weight that holds the plant in place and is safe for your tank.